jimchristie/jimchristie/README.md

-# Jekyll + Netlify CMS with Netlify Identity
+# New Jekyll site and Netlify CMS

 I have no idea what I'm doing here.
 Don't try this at home.